 It turns out I made 44, bang average among the community but significantly less than a pro’s 78.
 It might make me think twice the next time I shout at a player for not sprinting to close down the keeper in the 85th minute.
 Actually, it probably won’t.

 Again, the data is broken down into five-minute segments, while another map shows exactly where each power movement was performed.
 For an amateur footballer, this really is extraordinary stuff.
 I’m hooked.

 It’s unlikely any Premier League scouts will be at my next game, but I can sleep pretty easy about these results.
 I’m quicker than James McArthur, covering more ground than your average amateur, and working almost as hard in the second half as in the first.
 Maybe my body isn’t quite as ruined as I thought.

 As for the PLAYR system, it’s brilliant.
-I guess the novelty could wear off, and it’s not particularly cheap, but for anyone who takes their football seriously and wants to improve, this is a dream come true.
+For anyone who takes their football seriously and wants to improve, this is a dream come true.